be-smals-thim/be-ebox-enterprise-integration-support/document_provider/document_provider.md

 In order to notify users of any new, unread or soon to be expire messages, an integration with the EES Enterprise is required.

-The EES or eBox Event Service is a system which allows Document Providers to send Events to HIP's so that the HIP can notify the user.
+The EES or e-Box Event Service is a system which allows Document Providers to send Events to HIP's so that the HIP can notify the user.

 The following events must be sent in the following scenarios:

-- ``newDocument``: This event MUST be sent when a new Message arrives in the eBox
+- ``newDocument``: This event MUST be sent when a new Message arrives in the e-Box
 - ``newDocumentReminder``: This event MUST be sent when the Message has not been read 15 days after it has been published
 - ``documentExpirationAlert``: This event MUST be sent 7 days prior to the Message expiring only if the document has not been read yet
 - ``readDocument``: This event MUST be sent when the **MAIN** Document is read for the first time